-The first forms of paper money already appeared in medieval China, where they were used as forms of promissory notes for payment, which in turn could be exchanged as required for metal coins at specific locations (Schwab, 1997).
+The first forms of paper money already appeared in medieval China, where it was used in the form of promissory notes for payment, which in turn could be exchanged as required for metal coins at specific locations (Schwab, 1997).
 It was, however, in Europe during the Renaissance that paper money began to be used more and more frequently and thus became increasingly important.
 Issued by private banks, paper money - banknotes (depository receipts), were treated as promises to pay precisely defined amounts of gold or silver.
 In practice, this meant that when the need arose, the holder of such a note could always go to the bank and exchange it for the appropriate amount of precious metal (Davies, 2002).